 For more, see On the river in Minneapolis.

 Michigan's Upper Peninsula

-Big Bay Lighthouse B&B, Big Bay: This lighthouse, 25 miles east of Marquette on Lake Superior, is on the National Register of Historic Places and has seven very attractive rooms.
+Big Bay Lighthouse B&B, Big Bay: This lighthouse, 25 miles east of Marquette on Lake Superior, is on the National Register of Historic Places and has seven attractive rooms.

 Guests can climb to the top of the tower and onto its wraparound catwalk.
 There's a sauna, and spa services are available.